Violation of Probation

 - Register as a sex offender (sex crimes cases)

-Some examples of special conditions of Probation which the Judge or the Probation Officer may impose include:
+Some examples of special conditions of probation which the judge may impose include:

 - Restitution to the victim(s)